-Pineapple avocado salsa is a light and refreshing recipe that’s perfect to eat with chips or to top fish and chicken!
+Pineapple avocado salsa recipe is light, refreshing and is perfect to eat with chips or to top fish and chicken!
 This simple and easy dish is SCD, Paleo, Whole30, gluten free, grain free, dairy free, soy free, egg free, and added sugar free.

 For as long as I can remember my abuela and mother have made a simple side dish using canned pineapple chunks and freshly diced avocado.

-It was always one of my favorite little sides and over the years I’ve slowly changed the recipe into an amazing salsa that we eat all summer long!
+It was always one of my favorite little sides and over the years I've slowly changed the recipe into this amazing pineapple avocado salsa that we eat all summer long!

 What ingredients are in a pineapple avocado salsa?